LuchaComics/monorepo/README.md

-# Collectible Protection Services
+# Collectible Protection Services Monorepo

-**Project still under active development - use at your own risk**

-TODO LOGO

-TODO DESCRIPTION

-TODO SCREENSHOTS

-## Features

-TODO

-## Installation

-TODO

-## Documentation

-TODO
+The purpose of this repository is to store all the open-source software developed (or currently developing) by [Lucha Comics](https://github.com/LuchaComics).

 ## Contributing

 Found a bug?
-Want a feature to improve the package?
-Please create an [issue](https://github.com/LuchaComics/cps/issues/new).
+Want a feature to improve the monorepo?
+Please create an [issue](https://github.com/LuchaComics/monorepo/issues/new).

 ## License